stonne-simulator/omega/README.md

 For the most stable codebase, please refer to the docker image used in the tutorial.

-Most stable version of this codebase will always be "master"
+Most stable version of this github repo will always be "master"

 # Documentation